NationalSecurityAgency/ghidra/Ghidra/Features/PyGhidra/src/main/py/README.md

         object was provided, the same consumer object is returned.
 Otherwise, a new consumer object is created and returned.
     :raises FileNotFoundError: If the path does not exist in the project.
-    :raises TypeError: If the path in the project exists but is not a Program.
+    :raises pyghidra.ProgramTypeError: If the path in the project exists but is not a Program.
     """
 ```